StateLibraryVictoria/azure-functions/README.md

 - authentication is done via the ['adf-app'](https://portal.azure.com/#view/Microsoft_AAD_RegisteredApps/ApplicationMenuBlade/~/Overview/appId/0dcd68a1-78a1-4f45-bd0b-0be230e57e45/isMSAApp~/false) Service Principal.
 Follow this guide to set-up your credentials locally: [https://www.serverless.com/framework/docs/providers/azure/guide/credentials](https://www.serverless.com/framework/docs/providers/azure/guide/credentials)
   - **n.b.** these credentials will need to be added to the [`.env`](#environmental-variables) file

+### Pre-commit hooks

+This repo uses [https://pre-commit.com/](https://pre-commit.com/) to call 'hooks' each time changes are committed in git.
+Essentially these hooks are a series formatting scripts that help to create consistency and aid maintainability in the codebase.

+The hooks are configured in the `.pre-commit.config.yaml` file.
+To install and enable the hooks ensure that `pre-commit` is installed (it is included in the repo's `Pipfile` and `requirements.txt`) and then run the command `pre-commit install`.
+The hooks will now run each time a commit is made.

 ## Azure Functions

 Azure Function Apps ('Apps') are used to group together Azure Functions ('Functions'), this maps directly to each Serverless project that is set up.
 Therefore in this repo, the App is everything contained within the [`slv-adf-functions`](/slv-adf-functions/) directory.
 The App maps to three versions deployed on Azure, organised by 'stage':